haberdashPI/vscode-modal-keys/docs/key_forms.md

 "<binding>": "<command>"
 ```

-The `<binding>` specifies the sequence of keys to press, and `<command>` is any
+The `<binding>` specifies the sequence of keys to press (and possibly the mode),
-valid VS Code command.
-You can see the list of all available commands by opening
+and `<command>` is any valid VS Code command.
+You can see the list of all
-global settings with command **Preferences: Open Default Keyboard Shortcuts
+available commands by opening global settings with command **Preferences: Open
-(JSON)**.
+Default Keyboard Shortcuts (JSON)**.

 The example in the previous section maps the `i` key to the
 `modalkeys.enterInsert` command.